What is the best wall system for a home?

 To protect the exterior surfaces of your home from damage caused by precipitation and groundwater.

-An air control layer:
+An air control layer, or air barrier membrane:

-A thermal control layer:
+A thermal control layer, or insulation:

 Some materials within a wall assembly may serve more than one function, air barriers in particular.
 Many materials within a wall assembly can slow air flow without trapping vapour.

-Dense-packed cellulose wall:
+Option 1) Dense-packed cellulose wall:

-This is a wall of offset 2x4s (interior then exterior) with a thick cavity filled with cellulose insulation.
+This is a wall of offset 2x4s (interior then exterior) with a thick cavity filled with dense packed cellulose insulation.
 It is recommended to have studs in each wall at 24 inch centers, so when offset you have a stud every 12 inches.
 The thickness is not fixed, and is completely up to you.

 This wall system uses less wood than conventional framing, has low air-infiltration, is resistant to insects and rodents, can be very well-insulated (12 inches or more) with no thermal bridging.
+To see the choices in lumber for a timber frame building or home, see here.

 Keep in mind how important it is that the cellulose be well-packed to avoid settling and leaving you with empty pockets at the top of the walls.
 For this reason we recommend having it installed by pros, and well-experienced ones.

-Wall framing with 2x4 and 2x6 studs:
+Wood wall framing with 2x4 and 2x6 studs:

 Building codes have greater requirements for thermal performance as of 2012, it is now required in most areas that you break thermal bridges with some form of continuous insulation.